Tech Talk

 💸 Repair and Replacement Costs

-• Butterfly keyboard repairs often required replacing the entire top case, including the battery and trackpad—an expensive fix costing $300 or more out of warranty.
+• Butterfly keyboard repairs often require replacing the entire top case, including the battery and trackpad—an expensive fix that can cost $300+ out of warranty.

 🧑💻 Which Models Are Affected?